ninadhulle/blog/apache-cors-config-for-dev.md

 * node js
 * npm

 Since vs code is built in Javascript, we were seeing very high CPU consumption around 90% or more.
 This is because vs code was consuming huge amount of CPU performance during typescript compilation of npm start.
 Other major contributor to CPU utilization was that we had around 4-6 common rest services which developer would run on machine any time in order for our Angular application to work.
 This common services for authentication, logging, concurrency, etc were run in either jetty or tomcat maven plugin.
-This again increased lot of CPU for the developer, essentially slowing their machines so much so that, it started impacting productivity.
+These again increased lot of CPU for the developer, essentially slowing their machines so much so that, it started impacting productivity.
 For simple single line code fix, sometime a developer would take 15-30 mins to test on local machine.

 In order our development environment we deploy all our common java rest apis on a JBoss service.
 And our Angular application is hosted on Apache Httpd web server.
 We have setup reverse proxies for all our common apis on Apache Httpd service.